The Ultimate Guide to Gen Z Relationship Terms

 Soul Tie

-noun—a deep emotional bond and spiritual connection between two people
+noun—a deep emotional and spiritual bond between two people

 Stonewalling